Smoked Beef Short Ribs finished with a Red Wine Braise. These are truly the ultimate beef short ribs! Comes with wine

 - After you have determined it’s done (roughly 200 – 205 degrees Fahrenheit), remove from smoker and let sit covered for 15 minutes.

-The texture of the meat is so soft and tender with that amazing infusion.
+The texture of Smoked Beef Short Ribs is so soft and tender with that amazing infusion.
 Much of the fat has rendered out, but what you are left with is juicy, melt-in-your-mouth meat.
 We also let the meat braise in that wine for awhile, picking up some of those concentrated rich and savory flavors.
 I’m looking for a red wine that has a somewhat rich and velvety texture, with medium to low tannins and deep fruity flavors (not ripe or overly sweet).
 I want something full-bodied, but not overly intense, and I want some acid to refresh the palate.

 I like Sonoma Valley Cabernet Sauvignon for this.
 Rich and bold, but not overly tannic, with deep blackberry, black cherry, and blueberry fruit, pepper, vanilla, and toasty notes.
 It really works well with the richness of the meat.
 The wine and meat are perfectly in tune and balanced with each other.

-*This post contains affiliate links for the ThermoWorks Mk4 Digital Thermometer.
+*This post contains affiliate links for Snake River Farms and the ThermoWorks Mk4 Digital Thermometer.
 We only recommend products we use and love!
 And all of the products mentioned above are those we use regularly.